Anomalous Localization and Mobility Edges in Non-Hermitian Quasicrystals with Disordered Imaginary Gauge Fields: Anomalous localization transitions

 where

-is the center-of-mass position of the $n$-th eigenstate, and $\bar{x}=(1/N)\sum_{n=1}^{N}x_n$ is the mean center-of-mass position averaged over all eigenstates.
-Fig. \ref{Fig2}(d) shows $S$ as a function of $\lambda$ for different system sizes.
-In the fully ENHSE phase, for a fixed imaginary-gauge-field realization the eigenstates share similar skin-accumulated profiles.
-As a result, their centers of mass cluster around a few preferred bulk locations and the fluctuation remains small, {\it i.e.}, $S=O(1)$ with weak size dependence.
-By contrast, in the fully localized phase the localization centers are pinned by disorder and are approximately uniformly distributed along the entire lattice, leading to a fluctuation that grows with system size, $S=O(N)$.
-Accordingly, $S$ exhibits a pronounced jump at $\lambda=2$, consistent with the transition identified from $\overline{\gamma}$.
+is the center-of-mass position of the $n$th eigenstate, and $\bar{x}_{\mathcal{R}}=(1/N)\sum_{n=1}^{N}x_{\mathcal{R}}^{(n)}$ is the corresponding mean center-of-mass position for the disorder realization $\mathcal{R}$.
+Figure~\ref{Fig2}(c) shows the disorder-averaged fluctuation $\langle S \rangle=N_{\mathcal{R}}^{-1}\sum_{\mathcal{R}=1}^{N_{\mathcal{R}}}S_{\mathcal{R}}$ as a function of $\lambda$ for different system sizes.
+In the fully ENHSE phase, for a fixed realization of the imaginary gauge field, many eigenstates exhibit similar skin-accumulated profiles and therefore have center-of-mass positions clustered around a few disorder-selected bulk locations.
+By contrast, in the fully localized phase, although each eigenstate is individually localized, the localization centers of different eigenstates are distributed approximately uniformly throughout the lattice.
+As a result, $\langle S \rangle$ exhibits a pronounced jump at $\lambda=2$, consistent with the transition identified from $\langle \overline{\gamma} \rangle$.
+The inset of Fig.~\ref{Fig2}(c) further presents a log-log plot of $\langle S \rangle$ versus system size for $\lambda=1$ and $\lambda=3$.
+The fitted slopes are close to $1$ and $2$, respectively, demonstrating that in the fully ENHSE phase the center-of-mass fluctuation scales linearly with system size, $\langle S \rangle \propto N$, whereas in the fully localized phase it scales quadratically, $\langle S \rangle \propto N^2$.
+This difference reflects the distinct distributions of eigenstate centers of mass in the two phases: in the ENHSE regime they remain relatively clustered around a few preferred bulk positions, while in the Anderson-localized regime they spread across the entire chain.
+The different scaling of $\langle S \rangle$ therefore provides an additional and intuitive diagnostic for distinguishing the two phases.